apache/druid/docs/tutorials/tutorial-jupyter-docker.md

    assume that you are using the quickstart, so no authentication or authorization is expected unless explicitly mentioned.
 2. Start Kafka and Jupyter using the command from [Start Kafka and Jupyter](#start-kafka-and-jupyter).
-3. Before starting each tutorial, open the notebook and edit the `host` variable to `"host.docker.internal"`.
+3. Before starting a tutorial, open the notebook and edit the `host` variable to `"host.docker.internal"`.

 ## Learn more